shamoryj/ECE_4554_Project/README.md

 returned by drawing lines between each corner and removing all lines that intersect with another line.
 This works for most cases but will fail if there is an image or line in the document that is longer than one of the edges.
 Another issue was that the homography was not perfect and would have slight gaps on the edges.
-We were not able to get this to work perfectly but we tried our best to get it as close as possible.
+We were not able to get this to work perfectly, but we tried our best to get it as close as possible.
 The last issue the group faced was with the layout parser function not perfectly finding the image.
 For some reason it always seemed to be slightly shifted over where part of the image was outside the region.
-We experimented with other line parser algorithms but we were not able to get a perfect result.
+We experimented with other line parser algorithms, but we were not able to get a perfect result.

 ## Experiments and Results